MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/reference-for-maintenance-tasks.md

 ### Delete Obsolete Alerts

 Use this task to delete from the database expired alerts that have been stored longer than a specified time.
-For more information, see [Use alerts and the status system](use-alerts-and-the-status-system.md).
+For more information, see [Configure alerts](configure-alerts.md).

 | Site type | Status |
 | --------- | ------ |